Zoom Help Center

 Live Zoom Training

 In case you didn’t know, Zoom runs live training at various times almost every day.
 All you have to do is register!
-I signed up for a few to preview and will let you know how they are.
 Below are screenshots of the main Zoom training registration page and the screens prompting you to register.

 - Simply click on the training topic of your choice to expand it and follow the prompts to register.